 The Beacon Award for Excellence demonstrates to our patients and families superior-quality outcomes and patient satisfaction through the provision of exceptional care.
 Nurses understand that units who have attained the Beacon Award for Excellence demonstrate a supportive, positive, healthy work environment where collaboration between care providers is the norm.

-To date, two units, the Intensive Care Unit at Orlando Health Dr. P. Phillips Hospital and the Neonatal Intensive Care Unit at Arnold Palmer Medical Center have attained the Silver Beacon Award for Excellence.
-These two units make up a total of only 27 units in the State of Florida that have earned the Beacon Award for Excellence designation.
+To date, four units at Orlando Health: the Intensive Care Unit at Orlando Health Dr. P. Phillips Hospital, Trauma Intensive Care Unit and the Trauma Step-down Unit at Orlando Health Orlando Regional Medical Center, and the Neonatal Intensive Care Unit at Arnold Palmer Medical Center have attained their first Silver Beacon Award for Excellence.
+One unit, the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children has achieved their second Silver Beacon Award.
+Together, these five units make up less than 40 units in the State of Florida that have earned the Beacon Award for Excellence designation.